Phileosopher/toolbox/README.md

 - 🕵️ if it helps with trust issues
 - 🆓 if it's FLOSS
 - $ if it does cost at least some money
+- 💩 if it's an unsorted pile of stuff

 Further, some patterns keep cropping up in each domain: